shivenpatel399/shivenpatel399/README.md

 - Coded with hardware such as EV3 and Arduino
 - FLL Robotics - Made it to World Festivals
 - Robotics, Electrical and Mechanical Engineering in Science Olympiad - Top Ranker Statewide
+- Vice President of a T50 Nationally-Ranked SciOly Team
 - Coded applications and websites
 - Used Neural Networking/Machine Learning for an Object Detection Project as a Researcher
 - CodeForces Rating: **1757** (USACO Silver/Gold Equivalent)